openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/01-creating-an-initial-project.md

-Before we get started, you need to login and create a project in OpenShift to work in.
+To get started, first we need to login to OpenShift.

-To login to the OpenShift cluster used for this course from the _Terminal_,
+To login to the OpenShift cluster use the following commmand in the _Terminal_,
 run:

 ``oc login -u developer -p developer``{{execute}}